 Often conservationists lack information critical to developing recovery strategies for endangered species.
 The Cape Platanna, Xenopus gilli, is restricted in distribution to a few sites in southwestern Cape, South Africa, always in sympatry with Xenopus laevis, an invasive species.
 Vogt et al. (2017 PeerJ) assessed niche differentiation at two sites.
 The diet of X. gilli is much more diverse than that of X. laevis.
 Both consume large numbers of tadpoles of different amphibian species (reaching as high as 45% of prey), including congeners, but X. laevis, which is about three times as common as its congener, also consumes adult X. gilli and is thus a direct predator as well as a dominant competitor.
 Furthermore, dietary overlap is greater between smaller members of each species.
 An effective conservation strategy for X. gilli is likely to require removal of X. laevis (Written by David B. Wake).

-Its role as possible vector control agent was highlighted in News of the Week on 19 November 2018:
+Its role as a possible vector control agent was highlighted in News of the Week on 19 November 2018:

 As a disease vector, it is important to control mosquito populations.
 However, biological control with introduced mosquitofish (Gambusia affinis) has the unintended consequence of altering ecosystems.
 Watters et al. (2018) explored the effectiveness of using native amphibian larvae in Missouri instead.
 They found that Leopard frogs (Rana sphenocephala), while consuming a large number of mosquito larvae, ate fewer mosquitos than mosquitofish.
 The Spotted Salamander (Ambystoma maculatum), on the other hand, consumed as much mosquitos as mosquitofish.
 Moreover, there was a positive relationship between mosquito consumption and salamander larvae body size providing encouragement to assess more native amphibians for mosquito control.
 However Thorpe et al. (2018) indicate other considerations.
 They found a body size-dependent response to varying prey densities.
 With small African Clawed frog (Xenopus laevis) tadpoles, a type II functional feeding response is shown, increasing feeding rates with prey density until a threshold when the predator cannot keep up with the prey, while larger tadpoles exhibit type III response, characterized by lower than expected feeding rates at low and high densities but increasing feeding rates at increasing intermediate densities.
 This suggests a need for size diversity in biological control (Written by Ann T. Chang).